chrysn/accept-any/draft-amsuess-core-accept-any.md

 Its format is uint up to 2 long (indicating content types), it is Class E in OSCORE, usable in requests only, and repeatable

-(Repeatability is the only aspect in which it differs from Accept in terms of option properties).
+Repeatability is the only aspect in which it differs from Accept in terms of option properties.

 Its values indicate a list of acceptable representations in order of decreasing preference.
 A server MUST answer with the first format it can